 The blog RockNYC Live and Recorded named Less Radio #22 best album of 2013 and the song "Timeout, New York" as the #16 best song released in 2013.
 Blog founder and NYC music critic Iman Lababedi wrote, “Imagine Ronnie Spector fronting the E Street Band singing Springsteen-Goffin-King songs, and you will have an idea of what they are going for...It is like they are the last band in town writing new, young, classic rock worth a damn."

 With the additions of Nick, Petros, Colin, and Amy over the next few years, TNL expanded its sound and released its first LP, Signals, on Feb 24, 2017.
 Recorded at Water Music Studios in Hoboken, NJ, Signals is a collection American stories set in the new millennium, as told by characters who consider the redeeming powers of community, love, music, and spirituality.
-The 8-song LP features an American heartland-rock sound—lush and spirited piano, powerful yet sophisticated drums, and driving guitar and bass, with crisp vocals and harmonies.
+The 8-song LP features an American heartland-rock sound—lush and spirited piano, a big full drum sound, and driving guitar and bass, with crisp vocals and harmonies.